Sematre/typst-letter-pro/src/lib.typ

 /// - folding-marks (boolean): The folding marks that will be displayed at the left margin.
 /// - hole-mark (boolean): The hole mark that will be displayed at the left margin.
 ///
-/// - address-box (content, none): The letter's address box, which is displayed below the header on the left.
+/// - address-box (content, none): The address box that will be displayed below the header on the left.
 ///
 /// - information-box (content, none): The information box that will be displayed below below the header on the right.
 /// - reference-signs (array, none): The reference signs that will be displayed below below the the address box.
 The array has to be a collection of tuples with 2 content elements.